arybczak/haskellx18/profunctors.md

 -   every Lens is a Traversal
 -   every Prism is a Traversal

 How can we see that?
+Also, how can we make these optics composable with each other?

 ------------------------------------------------------------------------